 After collecting all necessary information from the user, Robin generates an R script that is subsequently executed by the embedded R engine.
 The script produces a comprehensive set output files that are organized in a folder structure.

-The results comprise several informative plots summarizing the statistical analysis: MA plots are created for each contrast showing the genes that are called significantly differentially expressed highlighted in red (.
-If less than five contrasts have been defined, Robin generates Venn diagrams visualizing the number of genes responding differentially and the overlap of response between ().
+The results comprise several informative plots summarizing the statistical analysis: MA plots are created for each contrast showing the genes that are called significantly differentially expressed highlighted in red (see supp.
+Fig. 2).
+If less than five contrasts have been defined, Robin generates Venn diagrams visualizing the number of genes responding differentially and the overlap of response between contrasts (see Fig. 2).
 In addition to this, dendrograms showing the hierarchical clustering of the data based on Pearson correlation of expression and scatter plots of principal components (PCA) give an overview of the internal structure of the data.
-Robin automatically saves several tables containing the complete statistics results for genes and the top 100 differentially expressed genes for each comparison made.
+Robin automatically saves several tables containing the complete statistics results for all the genes and the top 100 differentially expressed genes for each comparison made.
 Please note that when a minimal log2-fold change of 1 cut-off is chosen, genes showing a weaker response than a two-fold up- or down regulation will not be listed in the full tables.
-Summary tables formatted for direct import and visualization in the meta analysis tools MapMan and PageMan allow for a simple integration of Robin with downstream analyses.
-These files contain the log2 fold change in expression for each gene in each contrast plus a flag denoting the results of the statistical testing (0 = not significant, 1 = significantly up regulated, -1 = significantly down regulated).
-These flags can be used for convenient filtering in MapMan (seefor further details).
-For Affymetrix data, present and absent calls are calculated using the mas5calls implementation provided by the affy BioConductor package .
+Summary tables formatted for direct import and visualization in the meta analysis tools MapMan and PageMan (Usadel et al., 2005; Usadel et al., 2006) allow for a simple integration of Robin with downstream analyses.
+These files contain the log2 fold change in expression for each gene in each contrast plus a flag denoting the results of the statistical testing (0 = not significantly regulated, 1 = significantly up regulated, -1 = significantly down regulated).
+These flags can be used for convenient filtering in MapMan (see (Usadel et al., 2009) for further details).
+For Affymetrix data, present and absent calls are calculated using the mas5calls implementation provided by the affy BioConductor package (Gautier et al., 2004).
 All plots generated in the quality analyses, processed input files, the generated R source code and a short text file summarizing the analysis are written to the output folder to completely document the analysis workflow and ensure reproducibility of the results.

-Case study – omato tissues
+Case study – Comparison of tomato tissues